Kentucky Atlas and Gazetteer

 The Franklin County Courthouse was built in 1835, designed by Gideon Shryock.
 An addition was built in 1949 and it was further expanded in 2013.

-The Kentucky River Lock and Dam 4 at Frankfort was completed in 1842.
-The downstream lock 3 is at Monterey and the upstream lock 5 is near Lawrenceburg.
-Lock and Dam 4 is maintained by the Kentucky River Authority.
+The Kentucky River Lock and Dam 4 at Frankfort were completed in 1842.
+The downstream lock 3 is at Gest and the upstream lock 5 is near Lawrenceburg.
+Lock and Dam 4 are maintained by the Kentucky River Authority.

 MORE INFORMATION